Long COVID: Long-Term Effects of COVID-19

-Breathing exercises, physical therapy, medications and other treatments can help improve your health, but be prepared for a gradual recovery.
+Breathing exercises, physical therapy, medications and other treatments appear to be helpful.

 The best way to avoid post-COVID-19 complications is to prevent infection with the coronavirus in the first place.
-Practicing coronavirus precautions and getting a COVID-19 vaccine as soon as it is available to you are effective ways to avoid getting COVID-19.
+Practicing coronavirus precautions and staying up to date with COVID-19 vaccines and boosters are effective ways to avoid getting COVID-19.

 When should I see a doctor about post-COVID-19 symptoms?

 Long-term COVID-19 symptoms can be similar to signs of other disease, so it is important to see your doctor and rule out other problems, such as cardiac issues or lung disease.

 Don’t ignore loss of smell, depression, anxiety or insomnia, or write these off as unimportant or “all in your head.”
 Any symptom that interferes with your daily life is worth a call to your doctor, who can help you address these problems and improve the quality of your life.